benjamin-dinkelmann/difficulty-estimation-stepmania/README.md

 This work also allows for comparing the difficulty perceptions of different packs.
 This is not obvious from the paper itself.
 However, using the regressor of the RED-SVM model, we can assign each pack its difficulty threshold, which can then be compared for different packs, visualizing potentially different perceptions.

+### Contact

+If you are interested in this work and have questions, feel free to contact me via email (franks@cs.uni-kl.de) or on Discord (Noodles#7386).

 ## Attribution

 ## Requirements